antirez/neural-redis/README.md

-We can use the `MAXTIME` and `MAXCYCLES` options in order to train for a specific amount of time (note that these options are also applicable when `AUTOTRAIN` is specified).
+We can use the `MAXTIME` and `MAXCYCLES` options in order to train for a specific amount of time (note that these options are also applicable when `AUTOSTOP` is specified).
 Normally `MAXTIME` is set to 10000, which are milliseconds, so to 10 seconds of total training before killing the training thread.
-Let's train our network for 30 seconds:
+Let's train our network for 30 seconds, without auto stop.

     > NR.TRAIN mynet MAXTIME 30000
     Training has started